-The Sennheiser PXC 550 Wireless is accompanied by a cable to charge them, an audio cable, an adapter to connect them to the sound systems of aircraft and a practical transport case in which we will place the folded headphones down.
+The Sennheiser PXC 550 Wireless is accompanied by a cable to charge them, an audio cable, an adapter to connect them to the sound systems of aircraft, and a practical transport case in which we will place the folded headphones down.

 To connect the headphones with our favorite player we can use your Bluetooth 4.2 connection or the NFC system.
 In addition, as we have already mentioned.
 It is also possible to connect the Sennheiser PXC 550 Wireless to other devices with the 3.5 mm jack cable included.
 If we choose the Bluetooth connection, we can answer calls thanks to the system of microphones that incorporate the headphones.

-The headphones can be used to watch movies or series with surround sound that favors immersion in the story or connect to smart devices such as smartphone or tablet to enjoy videos or good sound quality during a telephone conversation.
+The headphones can be used to watch movies or series with surround sound that favors immersion in the story or connect to smart devices such as smartphones or tablets to enjoy videos or good sound quality during a telephone conversation.
 As for the battery, the Sennheiser PXC 550 Wireless, according to company data, offers a range of up to 30 hours of continuous use after a single charge.

-The Sennheiser PXC 550 Wireless headphones are already available in the market and, as we have said, they are sold with a carrying bag, cable with integrated remote control, USB and adapters for aircraft entertainment systems.
+The Sennheiser PXC 550 Wireless headphones are already available in the market and, as we have said, they are sold with a carrying bag, cable with integrated remote control, USB, and adapters for aircraft entertainment systems.

 - The Sony WH-1000XM3 Headphones Review: Active Noise Cancelling King

 - ATH-M50XBT REVIEW: COMFORTABLE OVER-EAR HEADPHONE UNDER $200